 Dr. Alan D. Lyke

 My name is Dr. Alan D. Lyke, and I am the Vice President for Academic Affairs at Nazarene Bible College.
 We are delighted that you are interested in Online Education.
 Earning a college degree or just taking some classes is made very convenient using Internet technology to deliver education.
 Nazarene Bible College was the first Nazarene institution of higher education to offer electronically mediated course delivery and has been offering online education since 1998.

 While the national average of those who begin an online class and finish it is only 47%, Nazarene Bible College has had a consistent 94% completion rate average since 1998.

 NBC continues to lead the way in offering courses available to anyone, anytime, anywhere in the world.
 This year NBC will offer over 150 different catalog courses, with fifty different classes offered in each of seven six-week-long online sessions.
-These classes can lead to a baccalaureate degree or to fulfillment of the educational requirements for ordination within the Church of the Nazarene or Christian school teacher certification though the Association of Christian Schools International.
+These classes can lead to a baccalaureate degree or to fulfill the educational requirements for ordination within the Church of the Nazarene or Christian school teacher certification though the Association of Christian Schools International.